livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ### Writing style and editing

-Articles for LiveCoMS should aim to be as clear as possible, as they are intended to aid the community, not just an expert in the field.
+Articles for LiveCoMS should aim to be as clear as possible, as they are intended to aid new members of the community, not just experts in the field.
 In general we recommend authors follow the [ACS Style Guide](http://pubs.acs.org/isbn/9780841239999) and especially the sections on:
 - [Writing and word usage](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch004), noting the advice to use direct, declarative sentences, often in active voice
 - [Editorial style](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch010)
 - [Grammar, spelling, and punctuation](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch009)
+- References: in the BibTex file, enter journals with their standard abbreviations (per [CASSI](http://cassi.cas.org/search.jsp)) and titles in Title Case.
+As with the main text, check that any special characters are rendered correctly in the final PDF.

 We also find Plaxco's [The Art of Writing Science](http://dx.doi.org/10.1002/pro.514) to be a particularly helpful concise summary of our desired style.

 It is particularly important to note that **LiveCoMS does not edit articles in detail, so it is important to arrange for your own editing**.
-You may receive some comments from your editor and/or the peer reviewers that point out typos or other issues, but you should not **rely** on this for your editing process.
+You may receive some comments from your editor and/or the peer reviewers that point out typos or other issues, but you **should not rely** on this for your editing process.
 In order to keep costs to authors at a minimum, we do not employ copy editors, so be sure to arrange for your own editing.

 Articles can have any length; however, you should be as concise as possible.